yagizpancak/ahc_distalg_commit_protocols/index.rst

 ..
-A template file distributed algorithm on AHCv2: distalgname documentation master file, created by sphinx-quickstart on Fri Feb  2 13:13:10 2024.
+A template file distributed algorithm on AHCv2: commit_protocols documentation master file, created by sphinx-quickstart on Fri Feb  2 13:13:10 2024.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.